-.1 regular maintenance and repair of any building or structure, provided it does not:
+.1 regular maintenance and repair of any building or structure, provided it does not include structural alterations or does not change the use or intensity of use of the land, building, or structure

-- I. include structural alterations - II. change the use or intensity of use of the land, building, or structure - III. include external building envelope alterations within the Historic Townsite.
-(Bylaw 2021-15 passed on August 3, 2022) - .2 landscaping where the existing grade and surface drainage pattern is not materially altered, except when landscaping is required as part of a development permit - .3 minor utilities, as determined by a development officer - .4 the use of a building or part thereof as a temporary polling station, returning officer's headquarters, candidate's campaign office, and any other official temporary use in connection with a federal, territorial, or municipal election, referendum, or census - a fence, wall, or gate that does not exceed 2 m (6.6 ft.) in height and is located outside of the historic townsite - an accessory development not greater than 10 m (107.6 ft.) and not exceeding 2.5 m (8.2 ft.) in height - .7 a sign located outside of the historic townsite, provided that such sign conforms to all other provisions of this bylaw - .8 demolition of a building or structure under 10 m (107.6 ft.), unless designated in the Yukon Government Historic Sites Inventory - .9 wall tents or similar temporary structures provided the wall tent consists only of a frame and canvas walls.
-For the purposes of this bylaw, construction of a structure with a floor, walls, or roof requires an approved development permit (Bylaw 2019-15 passed on February 24, 2021) - .10 roof-mounted renewable energy systems outside of the Historic Townsite (Bylaw 2019-15 passed on February 24, 2021)
+- .2 regular maintenance and repair of any building or structure in the heritage management areas that meets the heritage management design guidelines - .3 landscaping where the existing grade and surface drainage pattern is not materially altered, except when landscaping is required as part of a development permit - .4 minor utilities, as determined by a development officer - .5 the use of a building or part thereof as a temporary polling station, returning officer's headquarters, candidate's campaign office, and any other official temporary use in connection with a federal, territorial, or municipal election, referendum, or census - .6 a fence, wall, or gate that does not exceed 2 m (6.6 ft.) in height and is located outside of the historic townsite - .7 an accessory development not greater than 10 m2 (107.6 ft.2) and not exceeding 2.5 m (8.2 ft.) in height - .8 a sign located outside of the historic townsite, provided that such sign conforms to all other provisions of this bylaw - .9 demolition of a building or structure under 10 m2 (107.6 ft.2), unless designated in the Yukon Government Historic Sites Inventory - .10 wall tents or similar temporary structures provided the wall tent consists only of a frame and canvas walls.
+For the purposes of this bylaw, construction of a structure with a floor, walls, or roof requires an approved development permit (Bylaw 2019-15 passed on February 24, 2021) - .11 roof-mounted renewable energy systems outside of the Historic Townsite (Bylaw 2019-15 passed on February 24, 2021)